Donchuks02/HNG12-Stage0-Task/README.md

 This project is a public API built using Django REST Framework (DRF) that retrieves my basic information in JSON format.
 The API provides the following details:
 - My email
 - Current datetime as an ISO 8601 formatted timestamp
-- This Project GitHub Repo URL
+- This Project's GitHub Repo URL

 The API also includes Cross-Origin Resource Sharing (CORS) handling to allow secure requests from different origins.